Note: Yes, I use em-dashes when I write, and no, this is not AI. As always I only use “AI” for spellchecking.

 This involves, among other things, compiling and quantizing the model using Apple’s Core ML Tools.
 This is not a straightforward step; most models cannot be compiled out of the box and require architectural changes first.
 As for quantization, obtaining high average quantization ratios while retaining precision is a craft that would deserve its own blog post.

 Once you have that model, you need the equivalent of PHX’s processors, but for the mobile device.
 I use PHX as the reference codebase, but porting to Swift on iOS is not as straightforward as one may think.
-On mobile anything can quickly become a bottleneck, and if you are not careful you end up spending more time doing pre- and post-processing than running the model.
+On mobile, anything can quickly become a bottleneck, and if you are not careful you end up spending more time doing pre- and post-processing than running the model.
 We use Apple’s Accelerate framework extensively to speed up those parts.

 As always, I haven’t talked about everything I do.
-We are a small company and I am still a jack of all trades kind of guy, so I always write tooling and fix bugs here and there.
+We are a small company and I am still a jack-of-all-trades kind of guy, so I always write tooling and fix bugs here and there.
 That should give you a decent idea of what my day-to-day is about.
 As always, if something piqued your interest, feel free to get in touch.